damianduffy/missile-command/README.md

 ## Game Controls

+Use the mouse to select where you want to target.

+Press primary mouse button to fire.

 ## Original Game
 Missile Command is a 1980 arcade game developed and published by Atari, Inc. and licensed to Sega for European release.
-It was designed by Dave Theurer, who also designed Atari's vector graphics game Tempest from the same year.
-The 1981 Atari 2600 port of Missile Command by Rob Fulop sold over 2.5 million copies and became the third most popular cartridge for the system.
+It was designed by Dave Theurer, who also designed Atari's vector graphics game Tempest from the same year.Now, al The 1981 Atari 2600 port of Missile Command by Rob Fulop sold over 2.5 million copies and became the third most popular cartridge for the system.

 [Wikipedia article](https://en.wikipedia.org/wiki/Missile_Command)

 [Flash port of the original game](http://www.arcadedivision.com/classicgame12/shooting/missile-command.html)

 ## Work in Progress
- - add:update high score
- - add:save high score file
+ - update:enter name on high score
  - update:display cities / destroyed cities
  - update:add new design for intercepter(s)
  - add:add sound effects
  - add:add splash
  - add:add menu / credits
- - fix: overlap on text prompts (e.g. new level/game over ... followed by pause/exit)
  - add:add scoring based on missiles destroyed, cities remain, bonus / multiplier
  - add:tweek gameplay mechanics / play-test
  - add:clean up comments